We may earn affiliate commissions for the recommended products. Learn more.

 That’s just the general overview, of course.
 Details will vary when diving deeper into the specifics.
 So, let’s do that in the following sections.

-1Password personal and family plans
+1Password individual and family plans

 1Password keeps things simple and has one plan each for individual and family needs.
 The only selection criterion with either plan is whether you want to pay monthly or annually.
 Unsurprisingly, the annual option is more affordable.
 Check the details in the table below.